This guide features Oklahoma July 4th Events and Fireworks. Keep in mind that not all events will take place on Saturday, July 4th, 2020.

 Fireworks sponsored by the City of Eufaula will go off from South Point Boat Ramp across the Lake from Yogi Bear’s Jellystone Park at Dusk.

 The Eufaula Area Chamber of Commerce is hosting a Food Truck Park and Arts and Crafts from 3 pm – 10 pm at the Eufaula High School Stadium.
 You can also watch the fireworks from the Bleachers.

 Celebrate our country’s Independence with the Lawton Fort Sill community this year!
 This amazing festival is a project of the Freedom Festival Committee, chaired by Mr. Keith Jackson of Lawton Ward 2, and features one of the LARGEST fireworks displays in Oklahoma!
 There is also a car show, motorcycle show, children’s activities, live music, kids splash pad and MORE!

 The public is invited to bring lawn chairs, umbrellas/sunscreen, insect repellent, flashlights and picnic baskets.
 Please, no pets, service animals only and no personal fireworks, alcohol, or drones.
 For the public’s safety, a portion of the lake’s walking track/trail will be closed from 8 am on Saturday till 8 am on Sunday.
 The patrons of the park’s walking track are invited to stroll thru the festival grounds.

-The event will take place in the Joe B. Barnes Regional Park, Reno Avenue and Douglas Boulavard on July 4th, beginning at 6:00 pm.
-Families are welcome to bring picnic dinner baskets and encouraged to bring blankets and lawn chairs to enjoy our community’s tribute to liberty.
+The event will take place in the Joe B. Barnes Regional Park, Reno Avenue and Douglas Boulevard on July 4, beginning at 6 p.m.
+Families are welcome to bring picnic dinner baskets and encouraged to bring blankets and lawn chairs to enjoy our community’s Tribute to Liberty.
 Food trucks will be available with a variety of foods for purchase during the event.